KahnSvaer/Automated-Birthday-Bot/README.md

 ## Installation
 1. Clone or download the repository to your local machine.
-2. Install the required Python packages using `pip install -r requirements.txt`.

 ## Usage
 1. Update the message templates in `messages.txt` with your customized birthday wishes.
+2. Update `BDayBotDataset.csv` with the date of birth information of your contacts.
-2. Run the `whatsapp_birthday_wisher.py` script using the command `python whatsapp_birthday_wisher.py`.
+3. Run the `main.py` script using the command `python main.py`.
-3. Follow the on-screen prompts to authenticate and start the process.
+4. Follow the on-screen prompts to authenticate and start the process.
-4. Optionally, schedule the script to run automatically using Windows Task Scheduler by executing `taskscript.bat`.
+5. Optionally, schedule the script to run automatically using Windows Task Scheduler by executing `taskscript.bat`.

 ## Configuration
 - `messages.txt`: Contains message templates for birthday wishes.
 Customize these messages as per your preference.
 - `taskscript.bat`: Batch script to execute the Python script.
-Edit this script to specify the path to your Python executable and the location of `whatsapp_birthday_wisher.py`.
+Edit this script to specify the path to your Python executable and the location of `main.py`.
+- `BDayBotDataset.csv`: CSV file containing date of birth information of contacts.
+Format: Name,DOB (MM/DD/YYYY).

 ## Important Notes
 - Ensure that you have an active internet connection throughout the execution of the script.